Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 “Therefore it leaves untouched traditional Catholic doctrine on the moral duty of men and societies toward the true religion and toward the one Church of Christ. . . .
 Over and above all this, the council intends to develop the doctrine of recent popes on the inviolable rights of the human person and the constitutional order of society.”

-This statement does nothing to save the false moral teaching involving heresy reiterated in items #2 and #4 of Dignitatis Humanae.
+This statement does nothing to save the false moral teaching involving heresy reiterated in paragraphs #2 and #4 of Dignitatis Humanae.

 The answer to this blatant contradiction is to be found in the words of Pope St. Pius X which is directed against the Modernists in his Encyclical against modernism, Pascendi, issued September 8, 1907.
-This line of the great Pontiff comes at the end of item #36 in that great encyclical:
+This line of the great Pontiff comes at the end of paragraph #36 in that great encyclical and refers to the Modernists::

 :